pabloluiscasals/pabloluiscasals/README.md

 - 👋 Hi, I’m Pablo Casals...
 - 👀 I’m interested in web and app development.
 - I´m currently making a Bootcamp at SoyHenry.
-- 🌱 I’m currently learning Javascript, Java and Python and all tools to became a full stack dev.
+- 🌱 I’m currently learning HTML, CSS, Javascript, React, Redux, Java and Python and all tools to became a Full Stack dev.
 - 💞️ I’m looking to collaborate on diferent projects in order to have more experience.
 - 📫 How to reach me: e-mail: pcasals76@gmail.com
+- Mobile Phone / Whatsapp: +549-2604005161

 <!---
 pabloluiscasals/pabloluiscasals is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.